James Williamson b. 1713 Scotland, d. March 31, 1806

 leader Captain John McClure on Fishing Creek in present-day Chester County,

-caught his brother and brother-in-law with newly made bullets, and sentenced
+caught his brother and brother-in-law with newly made bullets, and sentenced them

-of about 35 British Legion dragoons, 20 New York Volunteers, and 60 Loyalist militia, then
+about 35 British Legion dragoons, 20 New York Volunteers, and 60 Loyalist militia, then

 advanced once more into the New Acquisition and arrived at the plantation of